Salmon Fishing - Lodges, Destinations & Guided Trips

 Salmon techniques vary widely depending on species, river size, and water conditions:

 • Fly Fishing: Two-handed rods are common on broad northern rivers, while single-hand setups suit smaller systems.
-Presentations vary from swung flies in larger water to lighter approaches in clear, shallow flows.
+Presentations range from swung flies in larger water to lighter approaches in clear, shallow flows.

 • Spinning: Effective in higher or colored water for Pacific species where regulations allow.

-• Trolling: Used near river mouths and in tidal zones, particularly in Alaska and the Pacific Northwest.
+• Trolling: A saltwater and tidal method used near river mouths and in coastal zones, particularly in Alaska and the Pacific Northwest.
+Less common in freshwater river fishing.

 • Bait Fishing: Permitted in select regions under strict regulation, typically in parts of Canada, Norway, and Japan.